Yurii-Laguta/JB4A-SDK-Android/index.md

 * MSDK-11 - Group Registrations that are sent to the Marketing Cloud when updating Tags, Attributes, and other contact data to reduce traffic and improve throughput.<br/>

 #### Version 4.0.3
-_Released July 9th 2015, correlating to the Salesforce Marketing Cloud 2015-04.3 Release_<br/>
+_Released July 9th 2015, correlating to the Marketing Cloud 2015-04.3 Release_<br/>

 * MPUSH-3809 - Wipe data from device if encryption fails.<br/>
   _`Note:` Encryption of data was added in 4.0.0.
 This change will prevent a device from integrating with the SDK if encryption fails._ See [Encryption Trouble Shooting]({{ site.baseurl }}/trouble-shooting/trouble-shooting-encryption.html) for more information.<br/>